310mc/https-310mc.github.io-tl/source/_posts/feature_scout/a_raininja_day_to_convey.md

 {% bubble Midori sigh %}
 How convenient… Well, if you’re fine with it then…

-So as anyone would expect, you’re gonna present yourself as a ninja in the pamphlet, huh?
+So, as anyone would expect… You’re gonna present yourself as a ninja in the pamphlet, huh?
 {% endbubble %}

 {% bubble Shinobu v2 %}